 Incorporating in California is becoming more and more popular with entrepreneurs and business-minded individuals looking to increase their company’s worth and ability to attract investors while decreasing their exposure to liability.
 Incorporating in California offers shareholders protection from business debts and lawsuits, potential taxation benefits, and increased confidentiality.
 There are a number of factors that must be considered before deciding that a California corporation is the best suited for your company.
 If these factors are applicable to you and your business, then California Incorporation can offer a substantial advantage to you and your company.

-For additional California legal documents for new business formation, amendments and corporate maintenance, you can visit the California Business Portal at the CA Secretary of State website.
+- For additional California legal documents for new business formation, amendments and corporate maintenance, you can call a representative at the number on this web page or complete an inquiry form.

 California Filing Requirements and Tips

 - Initial directors list is not required, however if the directors are listed on the articles of incorporation, all directors must sign and acknowledge the articles.

 - Initial directors of the corporation do not have to be named and the articles of incorporation can be executed by an incorporator.

 - Every new business incorporation in California must include an initial agent for service of process.
 Companies Incorporated offers this service for free with every complete incorporation package.

 - Corporations that are authorized to issue only one class of shares must identify the total amount of shares authorized to be issued in the articles of incorporation.

 California business entity filing fees shown here are standard state filing fees that do not include expedited or faster service options.